danielmrhodes/JANUS/README.md

 Here II<sub>i</sub> is the index of the i-th level, en<sub>i</sub> is its energy in MeV, tau<sub>i</sub> is its mean-lifetime in ps, and nb<sub>i</sub> is the number of gamma decays from this state.
 IF<sup>(i)</sup><sub>j</sub> is the index of the final state for the j-th gamma decay of the i-th state.
 P<sup>(i)</sup><sub>j</sub> is the probability of that decay.

 The states must be declared in order, i.e. II<sub>1</sub> = 1, II<sub>2</sub> = 2 and so on.
 This technically makes the initial state index redundant.
-The ground state has index 0.
-There is no limit on the number of states or decays from a state.
+The ground state (index 0) is not included in the level scheme file.
+There is no limit on the number of excited states or decays from a state.
 An example level scheme file is in the Examples/LevelSchemes folder.

 Probability File Format
 -----------------